LearnVueCo/content/blog/4-awesome-examples-of-vue-router-transitions/4-awesome-examples-of-vue-router-transitions.md

 ## Different Transitions for Each Route

-By default, wrapping `&lt;component&gt;` with `&lt;transition&gt;` will add the same transition across every route of your app.
+By default, wrapping `<component>` with `<transition>` will add the same transition across every route of your app.

 There are two different ways that we can customize transitions for each route.

 ### Moving Transition into Individual Components

-First, instead of wrapping our dynamic component with a transition component, we can move `&lt;transition&gt;` into each individual component.
+First, instead of wrapping our dynamic component with a transition component, we can move `<transition>` into each individual component.
 Something like this:

 ```vue
 <template>